simon-ritchie/apysc/docstring_markdowns/apysc/_type/array.md

 ### `_get_list_value` method docstring

-Get a list value from specified list, tuple, or Array value.<hr>
+Get a list value from a specified list, tuple, or Array value.<hr>

 **[Parameters]**

-- `value`: list or tuple or Array
+- `value`: Array or list or tuple
   - Specified list, tuple, or Array value.

 <hr>